rhcad/vgandroid-demo/README.md

   -  Enter `thirdparty` directory then type `python newproj.py YourCmds`.
   - Need to install python to run the script.

-- You can customize the drawing behavior via implement your [CmdObserve class](thirdparty/DemoCmds/core/cmds/cmds.cpp).
+- You can customize the drawing behavior via implement your CmdObserver class.